SVP Ethics Code

 This Code is the umbrella policy for ethics at SVP, and is supplemented with detailed SVP policies related to dissemination of scientific research:

-Ethics information specific to the Journal of Vertebrate Paleontology, Memoirs, and other Society publications can be found in the Guide for Authors.
+Ethics information specific to the Journal of Vertebrate Paleontology and Memoirs can be found in the Guide for Authors.

 SVP is committed to promoting a culture of research and publication integrity.
 We will not engage in or tolerate scientific misconduct.